 8888 University Drive

-Under the authority of the University Act personal information that is required by the University for academic appointment competitions will be collected.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
+Under the authority of the University Act, personal information that is required by the University for academic appointment competitions will be collected.
 For further details see the Collection Notice.

 Located on unceded and traditional Coast Salish territories, including those of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), q̓ic̓əy (Katzie), Kwantlen, qəqəyt (Qayqayt), SEMYOME (Semiahmoo) and sc̓əwaθən məsteyəxʷ (Tsawwassen) Nations, Simon Fraser University has a long history of engaging with Indigenous communities and Indigenous issues.
 In recent years, prompted in part by the United Nations Declaration on the Rights of Indigenous Peoples (2007) and later by the Final Report and Calls to Action of the Truth and Reconciliation Commission (2015), this has led to the creation of the Office of Aboriginal Peoples, the Aboriginal Strategic Plan, a university-wide Steering Committee, and the Aboriginal Reconciliation Council.
 The latter’s report, Walk This Path with Us (2017), identifies a broad range of responsibilities that the University is committed to fulfilling through the ongoing building and deepening of partnership with Indigenous peoples and communities, provincially, nationally and globally.